leadedge/Spout2/SPOUTSETTINGS/readme.txt

 The mode of operation can be changed to enable the high performance NVIDIA graphics globally for all applications.
 This over-rides the NVIDIA control panel settings and can be useful where there is difficulty in adjusting them.
 This will not have any effect if the computer does not have Optimus graphics or is not NVIDIA.

+o Help

+Use the help button for each item for more information.

+o Diagnostics

+Shows details of the graphics system and compatibility for OpenGL/DirectX texture sharing.

 o Registry